swangarch/zero2ml/README.md

 #### 📖 Features

-  0. Algorithm implemented from scratch, only use numpy for matrix multiplication.
+Algorithm from scratch → implemented without high-level ML libraries, only using NumPy for matrix operations.

-  1. SGD, mini-batch training.
+Training methods → supports Stochastic Gradient Descent (SGD) and mini-batch training.

-  2. Real-time animations.
+Visualization → includes real-time animations to track the learning process.

-  3. Ajustable net shape, activation functions, max_iter, learning_rate, batch_size etc.
+Configurable architecture → adjustable network shape, activation functions, max iterations, learning rate, batch size, etc.

-  4. Data loading and preprocessing.
+Data handling → built-in data loading and preprocessing pipeline.

 #### 📖 Programs - Train and Predict
-  To use the script, you need to install numpy and matplotlib, venv.sh is provided to simplify this.
+  Before started, you need to install numpy, matplotlib, pandas, venv.sh is provided to simplify this.
 We recommand you to use --help before the first usage.

   Note: The load datacsv for regression tasks is still in progress, a test case is currently provided.
 An json config file to pass network structure is planned in the future.